vivianschu/biol266-programming-tutorials/Tutorial2-Python/README.md

 ```

 ### Variables
+<i>Variables</i> store data to be referenced and can be changed using a computer program.

-Variables store data - they can be:
+They can be:
 * <i>strings</i> (text), defined using double quotations
 * numbers (integer, float (number with decimals)